networknt/light-doc/content/service/oauth/service/client.md

 ### Client Type

-OAuth defines two client types, based on their ability to authenticate securely with the authorization server (i.e., ability to maintain the confidentiality of their client credentials):
+OAuth 2.0 defines two client types, based on their ability to authenticate securely with the authorization server (i.e., ability to maintain the confidentiality of their client credentials).

 * confidential